-Are you undecided of what to do when we have a nice day?
+Are you undecided about what to do when we have a nice day?
 Maybe I can help!
 Today, I’m sharing what I consider some of the best outdoor attractions in Ohio.”

 Ohio is full of amazing outdoor attractions and adventure opportunities.
-Because of the beautiful changing seasons we have here, you can find year-round adventure.
-We have no shortage of parks and trails to explore during the nice weather and ice fishing and snow sports for winter.
+Because of the four distinct seasons we have in Ohio, you can find year-round adventure.
+We have no shortage of parks and trails to explore during the nice weather, plus ice fishing, and snow sports for winter.

 Ohio is home to over 70 state parks, over 100 nature preserves and we even have a national park- but that’s not the best part!
 Unlike many other states, you’ll find all of Ohio’s state parks are free of charge.
 That’s right.
 FREE.
 If you ask me, that’s one reason to put Ohio on your list of states to explore.

 So, are you ready to learn more about the great outdoors in Ohio?
 Read on.